peterstansfeld/palavo/README.md

                     GP15 20                21 GP16
 ```

-/* USB can be used instead of UART serial comms.
+\* USB can be used instead of UART serial comms
-/** Optional
+\** Optional

-The VGA_Out_signals need to be fed into a resistor network to provide the voltages for the Red, Green, and Blue colour pins on a VGA socket or cable that's attached to a VGA monitor:
+The VGA_Out_signals need to be fed into a resistor network to provide the voltages for the Red, Green, and Blue colour pins on a 15 pin VGA socket or cable that's attached to a VGA monitor:

 ```
         Pico 2 GPIO  Resistor  VGA 15-way Socket